“Pics or it didn’t happen!”

 We highly recommend you browse all of them, as we guarantee that more than a couple would be relevant for your website or business.

-Now, cross-reference this to the pages they visited each time, and you can get a clearer picture of the webpages that help return visitors make their minds and lead to a close sale.
+Now, cross-reference this to the pages they visited each time, and you can get a clearer picture of the webpages that help return visitors make their minds and lead to a closed sale.

 Josh also talks about the Brand Interest Segment, wherein outlined are some key insights, such as how many people did not view your brand pages (About, Mission and Vision, etc), how many people viewed brand pages but not content repositories (your business blog, for instance) and how many visited both.